fitsumcs/TypeScript-Test/README.md

 ## To Run the Codes , need the following node modules globally

-* npm install -D typescript
+* npm install -g typescript
 * npm install -g ts-node  [For Execution]

 ## To Execute the Code , you can use